earthlab/earthlab.github.io/org/earth-analytics/week-8.md

 {% include toc title="This Week" icon="file-text" %}

 <div class="notice--info" markdown="1">

 ## <i class="fa fa-ship" aria-hidden="true"></i> Welcome to Week {{ page.week }}!

 Welcome to week {{ page.week }} of Earth Analytics!
-This week we will dive deeper into working with remote sensing data surrounding the Cold Springs fire.
-Specifically, we will learn how to
+This week we learn about efficient coding practices.
+Specifically, we will learn how to use functions to make our code:

-* Download data from Earth Explorer
-* Deal with cloud shadows and cloud coverage
-* Deal with scale factors and no data values
+* Easier to read / simpler
+* More modular
+* More efficient

+We will also discuss the DRY principle of programming - Don't Repeat Yourself.

+We will continue to use the data from weeks 6-7 in this week.
+Download it now if you don't already have it (which you should)!

 {% include/data_subsets/course_earth_analytics/_data-week6-7.md %}